H.R. 4975: TOO LATE Act

 Board of Governors of the Federal Reserve System

-Official Federal Reserve page explaining the Board of Governors, including the Chair role affected by this bill.
+Official Federal Reserve page explaining the Board of Governors, including the Chair role this bill targets for removal.

 Federal Open Market Committee

-Official FOMC page relevant because the bill defines the federal funds target rate as the upper bound set by the FOMC.
+Official FOMC page; the bill defines the federal funds target rate as the upper bound of the range set by the FOMC.

-Official Federal Reserve explanation of policy tools and the federal funds rate targeted by the bill's removal test.
+Official Federal Reserve explanation of the monetary policy tools behind the federal funds rate at the center of the removal test.

 BEA Personal Consumption Expenditures Price Index

-Official CBO topic page relevant because the bill uses CBO projections as part of one removal benchmark.
+Official CBO data hub; the bill uses CBO unemployment projections as part of one of its three removal benchmarks.

 H.R.
 4975 Bill Text